threefoldtecharchive/info_manual3/wiki/faq/faq.md

 Yes.
 Use the simulator.grid.tf to verify the additional rewards.
 But note that, currently, upgrades are not recognized until the next minting cycle.
 ***

-### I booted my 3node for the first time at the beginning of the month, then I did some upgrade or downgrade, will the Grid recognize the new hardware?
+### I booted my 3node for the first time at the beginning of the month, then I did some upgrade or downgrade, will the Threefold Grid recognize the new hardware?
 Will it still be the same 3node ID?

 Downgrades are counted in the current minting cycle.
 So you mint for the entire cycle at the downgraded specs.